Frequently Asked Pediatric Dentistry Questions

 Many parents (especially first-time ones) have questions about pediatric dentistry and what to expect when bringing their son or daughter in for care.
 Thankfully, Dr. Marty and the rest of our team can share plenty of answers in return!
-We’ve compiled some of the “FAQ’s” we receive most often and their answers below in one convenient place.
+We’ve compiled some of the frequently asked pediatric dentistry questions we receive and their answers below in one convenient place.
 If you’ve already read through this page and can’t find the information you want, that’s not a problem either.
 Just contact us today in Lincoln, NE to discuss the matter directly – we’re happy to help.

 What’s the difference between a children’s dentist and a pediatric dentist?